 First of all, let’s get our package manager up-to-date, install virtualenv, and make sure we have the right core tools installed:

-sudo apt-get update sudo apt-get -y install python virtualenv python-pip python-dev build-essential
+sudo apt-get -y install python virtualenv python-pip python-dev build-essential

 Secondly, we will create a new user to run Cuckoo under.
 Running Cuckoo under a separate user is important for a safe setup, we’re dealing with malware; if a vulnerability is found and exploited it will be harder to compromise the whole machine from a low-privileged user:

 The user should be able to create network dumps during Cuckoo analyses, so we give it permission to do so: